divadsn/cda-video-extractor/README.md

 # cda-video-extractor
-A short demo page that extracts the link to a video file from a cda.pl page.
+A short demo page that extracts the link to a video file from cda.pl